 How do you recognize this?
 Well, you are not waking up most mornings with a feeling of excitement towards your job.
 That feeling you had when you first started working there; thinking about all the possibilities and contributions you can make ahead of time and with a sense of jollity... is gone.

-If you're not doing what you love, you will never tap your true potential.
+If you're not doing what you love, you will never tap into your true potential.
 Experts warn that it will just continue to be ‘a job’, and eventually, each day will seem more of a grind.

 You are miserable in the morning!